 After I started to see things in a different light, I then did a lot of research on how the mind and body worked.
 I read books on Buddhism and all sorts of various teachings, but this time I did it to educate myself more and not to try and feel any different.

-These teachings were telling me the same as my own conclusions and that the route I was on was entirely correct.
-The answer was to allow myself to feel the way I did, to fall into my suffering and not try to escape it continually.
+These teachings were telling me the same as my own conclusions and that the route I was on now was entirely correct.
+The answer was to allow myself to feel the way I did, to fall into my suffering and not try to continually escape it.
 I did not see this just on an intellectual level; I saw it so profoundly that I knew there was no going back; it just made so much sense.

 Recovery from anxiety requires you to go through some discomfort

 This journey out of suffering is one of the toughest you will have to go through.
 It isn’t pretty at times as all the old stuff come up to be released.
-It means you have to allow what needs to come up, to come up; you have to turn towards it instead of turning away from it, you have to start living your life while harmless thoughts and emotions are running amok.
-You don’t cling to the bliss, and you don’t run away or try to suppress the bad, the more allowing you are of it, the better.
+It means you have to allow what needs to come up, to come up; you have to turn towards it instead of turning away from it.
+You have to start living your life while harmless thoughts and emotions are running amok.

 But at the end of the journey, it will be the best thing you ever did; you will realise how harmless thoughts and emotions are.
-You will realise how you did so much of this to yourself and that you were never broken in the first place and that you never had to go around trying to fix yourself and that no label given to you was actually true.
+You will realise how you did so much of this to yourself and that you were never broken in the first place.
+That you never had to go around trying to fix yourself and that no label given to you was actually true.

 I have seen so many people bottom out, totally defeated with nothing else to try and yet this is the best stage to get to.
-As when you have nothing left to try, and you drop all the searching, suppressing, fighting and all the techniques and for the first time you truly start to leave yourself alone, and this is where recovery truly lies.
+As when you have nothing left to try, you drop all the searching, suppressing, fighting and all the techniques and this is when your road to recovery truly begins.